 One CZCAOF for all SBCPs in both directions is required for application TSOs of the same flow-based CCR as the CZC allocated at one bidding zone border affects the CZC to be allocated at each other bidding zone border of the CCR.

+In this example, these are CNECs, but in reality there will be N-1 CNECs as well.